 Marauder seem to be mainly known in the Greek metal community after all these years of existence.
 There are also some other marauders, Merauders, and what have you in existence in other locations.
 Which again does not help things.

-So, slaving away in relative obscurity they tend to deliver piece over piece of solid #metal to their fan base.
-Methinks that the global powers that be smile a bit more on them since they signed on to a record company.
-But still: I am amazed how some bands still refuse to play the full spectrum of instruments social media offer to them.
+So, slaving away in relative obscurity, they tend to deliver piece over piece of solid metal to their fanbase.
+Methinks that the global powers of metal smile a bit more on them since they signed on to a record company.
+But still, I am amazed at how some bands still refuse to play the full spectrum of instruments social media offer to them.
 And yes, I know all of this sucks.

-And don’t they take their sweet time releasing albums.
+And don’t they take their sweet time releasing albums?
 Starting in the early ’90s, they delivered new material every four years or so.
-This is pretty lengthy, when wanting to keep up interest, oomph and speed of progression.
+This is pretty lengthy when wanting to keep up interest, oomph, and speed of progression.
 To illustrate, the remarkable Elegy of Blood got nailed to their cross in 2012, with Bullethead coming out this early May 2016.

-The tracks kind of gallop around this #metal landscape of theirs.
+The tracks kind of gallop around this metal landscape of theirs.
 Sometimes a bit too much to my taste.
 So much so, that the theme gets overused after a while.
 A tad more variation would have done the album a lot of good quality-wise.
 But apart from that, the album is pretty solid, nothing much amiss.

 Well, for starters, I reckon Bullethead to be their most mature album to date.
-Galloping #metal, mixed with catchy choruses all along the album and sometimes insane licks and solos mixed into the heavy riffing.
+Galloping metal, mixed with catchy choruses all about the album, with sometimes insane licks and solos in all that heavy riffing.
 The aforementioned gruff vocal delivery adds the necessary spice to keep you humming along and do some headbanging as you move along.